Eduard-soft/thecloset/README.md

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.

+- Creating an application.
+Site administrator panel with the ability to add content to the post of blog.

 Now you can do the following things:

 - [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)